needle-mirror/com.unity.sentis/Documentation~/do-basic-tensor-operations.md

 The shape of the tensor and the new shape must have the same number of elements.
 You can use the `length` property of a tensor shape to check the number of elements.

 > [!NOTE]
 > If you use `BackendType.GPUPixel`, tensors aren't stored in a linear format.
-You will not be able to reshape a tensor if the data is on the GPU.
+Consequently, you will not be able to reshape a tensor if the data is on the GPU.

 ## Additional resources